Home

 Turquoise Puya

-Crinum variabile is another beautiful, rare species that you don't see very often.
-This South African native blooms in late summer or autumn, with white and pink flowers that have a terrific scent!
-It is easy to grow, and is reportedly hardy to 10° F (-7°C).
-This is a lovely collector's plant that is very hard to find.
+Crinum variabile is a beautiful, rare bulb that should be more widely grown!
+This South African native blooms in late summer or autumn, with large, pink and white flowers that have a terrific scent!
+It is easy to grow, and reportedly cold-hardy to 15 degrees F (-9 degrees C).
+It is a lovely collector's plant that is rarely seen for sale.

 Crinum variabile